magma/magma/docs/readmes/orc8r/deploy_using_juju.md

 > **Warning**: This configuration is unsecure because it uses self-signed certificates.

 Deploy Orchestrator:

+> **Note**: Elasticsearch is not part of magma-orc8r bundle and needs to be deployed prior to deploying the bundle.
+Elasticsearch needs to support both `http` and `https` requests.

 ```bash
 juju deploy magma-orc8r --overlay overlay.yaml --trust --channel=edge